lmorchard/blog.decafbad.com/_posts/2010-12-19-let-a-million-bookmarks-bloom.markdown

 ## What now?

 Find someone else to host your bookmarks, maybe you yourself.
 Think about helping move and/or hosting your colleagues' collections.
-In particular, look for someone whose motivations are aligned with your ownâ€”by way of either money or common interest.
+In particular, look for someone whose motivations are aligned with your own—by way of either money or common interest.

 There are plenty of services stepping in to take over from Delicious.
 [I like pinboard.in][pinboard], because it's very close to the original Delicious, will capture links from other modern services, and it charges *you* money for valuable features.

 [pinboard]: http://pinboard.in/

 There are also a few self-hosted substitutes, and there will more in the weeks to come.
-Some take these weekend projects as fodder to discount Delicious in general, but they're missing the point: The basic features of Delicious were never particularly complexâ€”[it's scaling those features up][queue] to web scale [that's hard in a single service][24hrs].
+Some take these weekend projects as fodder to discount Delicious in general, but they're missing the point: The basic features of Delicious were never particularly complex—[it's scaling those features up][queue] to web scale [that's hard in a single service][24hrs].

 [queue]: http://decafbad.com/blog/2008/07/04/queue-everything-and-delight-everyone
 [24hrs]: http://notes.torrez.org/2010/12/learn-to-program-in-24-hours.html